 HISTORY OF REEK SUNDAY

-Several years ago at this time of the Summer, I was on the west coast of Ireland, where they say,
+Several years ago at this time of the Summer, on one of my teaching trips to Ireland, I found myself on the west coast, where they have a saying,

-“West o’ here, ta next parish over, tat’s Boston.”
+“Ahh… west o’ here, the next parish over is Boston.“

 This Sunday, the last one in July every year, marks Reek Sunday, or Garland Sunday in Ireland.
 During this event between 25,000 and 40,000 people will walk the 3-hour round trip up the Reek Mountain, or Croagh Patrick in County Mayo, Ireland.
 It’s the sacred mountain of St. Patrick and a popular pilgrimage in honor of the patron saint of Ireland, commemorating his driving the snakes from Ireland.
 Over 100,000 people visit Croagh Patrick throughout the year.